Territory Destroys ThoughtAn Open Letter to Jabe Bloom

 DECEMBER 21, 2008

 This is a companion piece to my 10 Principles of Social Media series.
 This post illustrates Principles 2 and 4.
-Was the reply, “We hate them!
+So I go to the suburb in question.

 Social Media Principle #3 Economies Have Currencies